 Arjuna Berry Farms/Arjuna Fruit Stand – Strawberries and Raspberries

 Arjuna Berry farms is a family operated farm.
 The fruit stand is open from June through September from 10 am until 6 pm.
+Strawberries are ready as of June 6th, but the season is short.

 Location: 2320 Huntingdon Road, Abbotsford